DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

     *The G-Forces which are working on the vehicle*

 .. note::
-    LC does not have a physically correct simulation engine behind it so take the values with a grain of salt.
-It does however indicate the approximate value for you.
+    LC uses a physically plausible simulation engine, but take the values with a grain of salt.
+It only indicates the approximate value for you.

 |